How to Install Opera Browser on Fedora 40 or 39

 Install Opera Browser Beta or Developer Build (Optional)

 Opera offers beta and developer builds for users who prefer early access to new features.
-Note that you can install either the beta or developer build alongside the stable version.
+Note that you can install the beta or developer build alongside the stable version.
 Each of these builds has a unique installation ID.

 To install the version of your choice, use one of the following commands: